-Configuration Variable Data Type Default Value Description FTP over HTTP 1 proxy.config.ftp. data_connection_mode INT 1 Specifies the FTP connection mode: 1 = PASV then PORT 2 = PORT only 3 = PASV only proxy.config.ftp. control_connection timeout INT 300 Specifies how long Content Gateway waits for a response from the FTP server. proxy.config.ftp. rc_to_switch_to_PORT STRING NULL Specifies the response codes for which Content Gateway automatically fails over to the PORT command when PASV fails if the configuration variable proxy.config.ftp.data_connecti on_mode is set to 1.
-This variable is used for FTP requests from HTTP clients only FTP Proxy I proxy.config.ftp. ftp_enabled INT 0 Enables (1) or disables (0) processing of FTP requests from FTP clients. proxy.config.ftp. logging_enabled INT 1 Enables (1) or disables (0) logging of FTP transactions. proxy.config.ftp. proxy_server_port INT 2121 Specifies the port used for FTP connections. proxy.config.ftp. open_lisn_port_mode INT 1 Specifies how FTP opens a listening port for a data transfer: 1 = The operating system chooses an available port.
-Content Gateway sends 0 and retrieves the new port number if the listen succeeds.
-2 = The listening port is determined by the range of ports specified by the Content Gateway variables proxy.config.ftp. min_lisn_port and proxy.config.ftp. max_lisn_port, described below.
+Configuration Variable Data Type Default Value Description FTP over HTTP 1 proxy.config.ftp. data_connection_mode INT 1 Specifies the FTP connection mode: • 1 = PASV then PORT • 2 = PORT only • 3 = PASV only proxy.config.ftp. control_connection timeout INT 300 Specifies how long Content Gateway waits for a response from the FTP server. proxy.config.ftp. rc_to_switch_to_PORT STRING NULL Specifies the response codes for which Content Gateway automatically fails over to the PORT command when PASV fails if the configuration variable proxy.config.ftp.data_connection_mode is set to 1.
+This variable is used for FTP requests from HTTP clients only.
+FTP Proxy proxy.config.ftp. ftp_enabled INT 0 Enables (1) or disables (0) processing of FTP requests from FTP clients. proxy.config.ftp.cache_enabled INT 0 Enables (1) or disables (0) caching of FTP objects.
+When this option is disabled, Content Gateway always serves FTP objects from the FTP server.